spatie/laravel-model-status/README.md

 php artisan migrate
 ```

-In the published config-file called `model-status.php` you can change the statuses_model.
+In the published config-file called `model-status.php` you can change the status_model.
 Don't forget to extend the new model with `\Spatie\LaravelModelStatus\Models\Status` otherwise it will not work.

 ### Testing